Products

 What flow rate should I model through the system?

-FocalPoint systems should be modelled to flow at 100 inches per hour.
+FocalPoint systems flow at 100 inches per hour.

 With such a small footprint, how can I infiltrate more water beneath the FocalPoint?

-If the runoff treated by FocalPoint needs to be infiltrated after treatment, it is possible to do that either directly beneath the FocalPoint, or in a separate infiltration bed/basin (assuming there is enough elevation/depth above the SHWT).
-It is frequently possible to infiltrate directly beneath the FocalPoint by increasing the height of the high-performance underdrain, expanding the underdrain outside of the FocalPoint media footprint, or both.
+Suppose the runoff treated by FocalPoint needs to be infiltrated after treatment.
+In that case, it is possible to do that either directly beneath the FocalPoint or in a separate infiltration bed/basin (assuming there is enough elevation/depth above the SHWT).
+Frequently, we infiltrate it directly beneath the FocalPoint system by increasing the height of the high-performance underdrain, expanding the underdrain outside the FocalPoint media footprint, or both.

 How long will a FocalPoint system last, and does the media have to be replaced?

-FocalPoint is a sustainable, living system that should not need to be deconstructed, rebuilt, or replaced.
-However, in rare instances where regular maintenance does not restore water flow through the system, replacing the top 3” – 6” of the media bed will typically restore the system to its original capabilities.
-Your local ACF Representative can provide guidance on confirming your restoration plan.
+FocalPoint is a sustainable, living system.
+There is no need to deconstruct, rebuild, or replace it.
+However, in rare instances where regular maintenance does not restore water flow through the system, replacing the top 3” – 6” of the media bed typically restores the system to its original capabilities.
+Contact your local Ferguson Waterworks Representative for guidance concerning a restoration plan.

 What is the typical cross-section depth?

-The standard depth for FocalPoint is 42.5” from flowline to the invert of the outlet.
-This includes 6” ponding depth, 3” of mulch, 18” of media, 6” of bridging stone, and the 9.5” underdrain.
-It is possible to modify the profile to reduce the overall depth when necessary.
-Contact your local ACF Environmental representative for more information
+The standard depth for FocalPoint is 42.5” from the flowline to the invert of the outlet.
+This includes a 6” ponding depth, 3” of mulch, 18” of media, 6” of bridging stone, and 9.5” underdrain.
+It is possible to modify the profile and reduce the overall depth when necessary.
+Contact your local Ferguson Waterworks Representative for more information.

 I have a shallow groundwater table.
 Can I still use FocalPoint?

 There are two options to consider when dealing with depth limitations.
 It is possible to either reduce the overall depth of the system or to add an impermeable geomembrane envelope to the system.
-Contact your local ACF Environmental representative to explore the options.
+Explore your options and contact your local Ferguson Waterworks representative.

 What is acceptable ponding depth?

-Typical ponding depth in a FocalPoint system is 6”, and many systems have been built with 12” ponding depths over the FocalPoint.
-However, it is possible to have much deeper ponding areas with FocalPoint.
-Successful installations have been constructed with ponding depths as great as 60”.
-Your local ACF Environmental representative can help with non-standard applications.
+The typical ponding depth in a FocalPoint system is 6”, however, many systems have 12” ponding depths over the FocalPoint.
+Furthermore, it is possible to have much deeper ponding areas with FocalPoint.
+Successful installations include ponding depths as great as 60”.
+Your local Ferguson Waterworks representatives are here to help with non-standard applications.

-The grading around a FocalPoint should be no different than traditional bioretention systems.
-This includes side slopes no greater than 3:1, and the inclusion of energy dissipation at any areas of concentrated flow.
-For steeper grades in tight spaces, there are several options that can be explored, such as the use of Turf Reinforcement Mats, decorative stone, short curbs, and a variety of other options.
-Consult with your local ACF Representative to discuss options that will work best for your site.
+The grading around a FocalPoint is no different than traditional bioretention systems.
+This includes side slopes no greater than 3:1 and the inclusion of energy dissipation at any areas of concentrated flow.
+For steeper grades in tight spaces, there are several options, such as the use of Turf Reinforcement Mats, decorative stone, short curbs, and more.
+Consult with your local Ferguson Waterworks Representative to discuss site-specific solutions.

 Should I have a border around the system?

 Most systems don’t require a border.
-However, in some cases, borders can be useful for energy dissipation as well as delineation of the system.
-There are multiple ways to handle both of these objectives, and your local ACF Environmental representative can help identify the best solution for your project
+However, in some cases, borders are useful for energy dissipation as well as delineation of the system.
+There are multiple ways to handle both of these objectives.
+Discuss options with your local Ferguson Waterworks representative.

 Is pretreatment required upstream?

-In most states and localities, upstream pretreatment is not required.
+Most states and localities do not require upstream pretreatment.
 However, that doesn’t mean it’s not a good idea!
-Good pre-treatment facilitates future maintenance and will pay for itself quickly.
+Good pre-treatment facilitates future maintenance and pays for itself quickly.
 Consider using the Rain Guardian Turret for smaller drainage areas and PreTx for larger ones.

 Can this system be used for capital improvement projects?

 Yes!
-Because FocalPoint uses an open, generic, performance-based specification, it can easily be used on all types of projects where proprietary devices are prohibited.
+Because FocalPoint uses an open, generic, performance-based specification, it is appropriate and easy to implement for all types of projects that prohibit proprietary devices.

-The FocalPoint system has been approved and installed in more than 25 states and the District of Columbia.
-While not all states maintain an “Approved Products” list, FocalPoint has been approved as a stand-alone treatment practice for new construction, retrofit and redevelopment projects in CT, DE, MA, MD, ME, NH, NY, PA, VA and many others.
-Contact your local ACF Representative for permitting and approval assistance.
+More than 25 states and the District of Columbia approve the FocalPoint system.
+While not all states maintain an “Approved Products” list, FocalPoint is approved as a stand-alone treatment practice for new construction, retrofit, and redevelopment projects in CT, DE, KY, MD, ME, NH, NJ, NY, OH, PA, RI, TN, VA, VY, WV, and more.
+Contact your local Ferguson Waterworks Representative for permitting and approval assistance.

 How much does it cost?

-Costs vary based on the size and location of the job.
-Experience has shown that FocalPoint costs are similar to traditional bioretention systems that treat the same volume of runoff, with the added benefit of a drastically smaller footprint and the resulting reduced maintenance costs of the smaller footprint.
-Contact your local ACF Environmental representative for local pricing.
+Costs depend on the size and location of the job.
+Experience shows FocalPoint costs are similar to traditional bioretention systems that treat the same volume of runoff, with the added benefit of a drastically smaller footprint.
+As a result, it also benefits from the lower maintenance costs of smaller footprint solutions.
+Contact your local Ferguson Waterworks representative for local pricing.

-Cities, Counties, Regional and State permitting authorities across the country, in at least 25 states and the District of Columbia, have permitted FocalPoint installations, including states that don’t have an ‘approved products’ lists.
-States which do have an innovative technology/products list, and in which FocalPoint has been accepted as a stand-alone water quality BMP or primary treatment practice include CT, DE, FL, MA, MD, ME, NH, NY, OH, PA, VA, VT and WV.
+Cities, Counties, Regional, and State permitting authorities across the country, in at least 25 states and the District of Columbia, permit FocalPoint installations, including states that don’t have an ‘approved products’ list.
+States which do have an innovative technology/products list, and in which FocalPoint is accepted as a stand-alone water quality BMP or primary treatment practice, include CT, DE, FL, MA, MD, ME, NH, NY, OH, PA, VA, VT, and WV.

-All components, including mulch, media, and bridging stone, are typically shipped in supersacks to avoid contamination from on-site soils.
-The structural underdrain is typically shipped on pallets, along with any other components that may be necessary for your project.
+Typically, we ship all components, including mulch, media, and bridging stone in super sacks to avoid contamination from on-site soils.
+The structural underdrain is typically on pallets, along with any other components necessary for your project.

 Can I purchase any of the components individually?

 FocalPoint is sold exclusively as a complete system.
-The components have been tested together to guarantee compatibility, prevent problems, and ensure the installed system meets the performance specification.
+The components are tested together to guarantee compatibility, prevent problems, and ensure the system meets the performance specification.

 Are plants required to make the system work?

 Yes!
 Plants are a critical component, and they help ensure the long-term performance of the system.
-Plant roots help create pathways for water to flow, and they pull nutrients from the soils, recharging the media and allowing it to continue to treat runoff.
+Plant roots create pathways for water to flow and pull nutrients from the soil.
+This treats the runoff by recharging the media.
 Read the Plant Selection tech note for additional information on what plants work best in the system.

-ACF does not provide the plants.
-Refer to the Plant Selection tech note for additional information on plant spacing and plant varieties, or consult with a local landscape architect or nursery provider to source plants well-adapted to a bioretention environment.
+Ferguson Waterworks does not provide the plants.
+Refer to the Plant Selection tech note for additional information on plant spacing and plant varieties, or consult with a local landscape architect or nursery provider to source plants well-adapted to a bio-retention environment.

-All of the mulch supplied with FocalPoint Systems has been screened through a trommel to remove the fine particles.
-These fine particles can plug up bioretention systems and negatively impact the flow of runoff through the system.
-Outside mulch sources and bagged mulch from home improvement stores should not be used in a FocalPoint system.
+All of the mulch is screened through a trommel to remove fine particles.
+Otherwise, the fine particles plug up bioretention systems and negatively impact the flow of runoff through the system.
+Do not substitute with outside mulch sources or bagged mulch from home improvement stores.

-After installation, is the owner required to purchase any replacement mulch through ACF?
+After installation, is the owner required to purchase any replacement mulch through Ferguson Waterworks?

-Incompatibility between filtration medias and bridging materials is a common reason for failure of traditional bioretention systems.
-ACF has done modelling, lab testing, and field testing to ensure the bridging stone supplied with the FocalPoint system is an ideal match to properly bridge the media.
+Incompatibility between filtration media and bridging materials is a common reason for the failure of traditional bioretention systems.
+Ferguson Waterworks modeled, lab tested, and field tested bridging stone in order to ensure it is an ideal match to properly bridge the media.

 Can the 6" depth of bridging stone be modified if necessary?

-In some cases it is possible, even necessary, to reduce the thickness of the bridging stone layer.
-Consult your local ACF Representative to explore this possibility.
+In some cases, it is possible, even necessary, to reduce the thickness of the bridging stone layer.
+Consult your local Ferguson Waterworks Representative to explore this possibility.

 Why don't you use pipe and stone for the underdrain?